tammytankian/zabbix/README.md

 Have fun!

 ### Disclaimer
-⚠️You should know, all my codes are based on Zabbix >7.0⚠️
+⚠️You should know, my codes are based on Zabbix >7.0⚠️

 🤷🏾‍♀️ It may work on older versions but I am not sure 🤷🏾‍♀️